Neck Lift In-depth

 ‘Toronto Neck Lift surgeon Dr. Lawrence Tong can help you attain a smoother, tighter, and thinner neck and chin region’

 - Issues to be Considered about Neck Lift

 - Who is a candidate for Neck Lift?

 - Neck Lift Incisions

 Do you have a ‘turkey neck’ or ‘double chin’, or both?
 Excess or loose skin of the neck may be caused by aging, weight changes, sun exposure, or genetics.
 Weight gain can also cause the appearance of a ‘fat neck’.

 If you have loose neck skin, wrinkled neck skin, or a fat neck, a Neck Lift might be the answer to your problems.
-This patient demonstrates the degree of improvement that can be achieved by undergoing a Neck Lift procedure from Dr. Lawrence Tong, our board-certified plastic surgeon.
+This patient to the right demonstrates the degree of improvement that can be achieved by undergoing a Neck Lift procedure from Dr. Lawrence Tong, our board-certified plastic surgeon.

 What does a Neck Lift accomplish?

 A Neck Lift makes the neck slimmer, tighter, and more youthful looking.
 Specifically the procedure:

 - lifts loose or sagging skin